cmpsc100-allegheny-college/hall-of-records/README.md

 * `dictionary` data structures
 * a review of `list`s and `iteration` (`for`/`while` loops)
 * revisiting `functions`
-* exploring more basic data science
+* exploring more fundamental data science

 You'll complete one main task, supported by three sub-tasks: